Planned Parenthood

-The Planned Parenthood Federation of America, Inc. (PPFA), or simply Planned Parenthood, is a nonprofit organization that provides reproductive and sexual healthcare, and sexual education in the United States and globally.
-It is a tax-exempt corporation under Internal Revenue Code section 501(c)(3) and a member association of the International Planned Parenthood Federation (IPPF).
+The Planned Parenthood Federation of America, Inc. (PPFA), or simply Planned Parenthood, is an American nonprofit organization that provides reproductive and sexual healthcare and sexual education in the United States and globally.
+It is a member of the International Planned Parenthood Federation (IPPF).

 PPFA has its roots in Brooklyn, New York, where Margaret Sanger opened the first birth control clinic in the United States, in 1916.
 Sanger founded the American Birth Control League in 1921, and 14 years after her exit as its president, ABCL's successor organization became Planned Parenthood in 1942.

 Planned Parenthood consists of 159 medical and non-medical affiliates, which operate over 600 health clinics in the United States.
 It partners with organizations in 12 countries globally.
 The organization directly provides a variety of reproductive health services and sexual education, contributes to research in reproductive technology and advocates for the protection and expansion of reproductive rights.
 Research shows that closures of Planned Parenthood clinics lead to increases in maternal mortality rates.

-PPFA is the largest single provider of reproductive health services and the largest single provider of abortion in the United States.
-In their 2014 Annual Report, PPFA reported seeing over 2.5million patients in over 4million clinical visits and performing a total of nearly 9.5million discrete services including 324,000 abortions.
+PPFA is the largest single provider of reproductive health services and the largest single provider of abortions in the United States.
+In its 2023 Annual Report, PPFA reported seeing over two million patients and performing a total of 9.13 million discrete services including 392,715 abortions.
 Its combined annual revenue is US$1.3 billion, including approximately $530 million in government funding such as Medicaid reimbursements.
-Throughout its history, PPFA, and its member clinics have experienced support, controversy, protests, and violent attacks.
+Throughout its history, PPFA and its member clinics have been the subject of support, criticism, controversy, protests, and violent attacks.